mocha234/microchipPICFSM/README.md

-# Implementing Finite State Machine into Microchip PIC18F.
+# Implementing Finite State Machine into Microchip PIC18F in Assembly.

 Hello there.
 This supposed to be part of my school's assignment, where we create a system using Finite State Machine Diagram and then implement the Machine into the assembly codes.
 Yeap, FSM supposed to be a design tool or a mathematical model of computation,however, in this code, we can actually implement it into the code.